jameshughes89/cs102/src/site/asn2.rst

 where we are and how we got there.
 If we ever want to backtrack, we just pop things off the stack until we rewind to where we want.
 Think undo, or the back button on a browser.

+The general idea is this:
+    * Look at the top cell of the stack
+    * If it's the end
+        * We're done
+    * If it's not
+        * Find an unvisited valid neighbour
+            * Push it on the stack
+        * If there are no valid neighbours
+            * We're at a dead end --- we must backtrack
+    * Repeat

+* Naturally, you will want to start with the maze's starting cell.

+* sets
+* stack
+* return set
+* maybe want private helper functions

 Part 4 --- Putting it Together
 ==============================